Fitting a manifold of large reach to noisy data: Introduction

-The results of \cite{putative} guarantee (for sufficiently small $\sigma$) a Hausdorff distance of with less than samples, where $d$ is the dimension of the submanifold, $V$ is in upper bound in the $d$ dimensional volume, and $\sigma$ is the standard deviation of the noise projected in one dimension.
-A preliminary version of our results, under stronger conditions, and only a part of our algorithm to construct $\MM_o$, appeared in the proceedings of a conference \cite{putative}.
-However, the present work improves the results of \cite{putative} in the following two ways.
-Firstly, the upper bound on the standard deviation $\sigma$ of the permissible noise is independent of the ambient dimension, while in \cite{putative} this upper bound depended inversely on the square root of the ambient dimension.
-Secondly, the bound on the Hausdorff distance between the output manifold and the true manifold is less than $\frac{Cd\sigma^2}{\tau}$ rather than $Cd^{7} \sigma \sqrt{n}$ as was the case in \cite{putative}, which for permissible values of $\sigma$ is significantly smaller.
 As shown in \cite{Wasserman} the question of manifold estimation with additive noise, in certain cases can be viewed as a question of regression with errors in variables \cite{Fan-Truong}.
 The asymptotic rates that can be achieved in the latter question are extremely slow.
 The results of \cite{Wasserman} imply among other things the following.
 Suppose that in a manifold that is the graph of $y = \sin(x + \phi)$ we wish to identify with constant probability, the phase $\phi$ to within an additive error of at most $\eps$, from samples of the form $(x + \eta_1, y + \eta_2)$ where $x$, $\eta_1$ and $\eta_2$ are standard Gaussians.
-Then the number of samples needed is at least $\exp(C/\eps).$ \begin{definition} Given two subsets $X$ and $Y$ of a metric space $(M, d_M)$, we denote by $dist(X, Y)$, the one-sided distance from $X$ to $Y$ which equals $\sup_{x\in X} \inf_{y\in Y} d_M(x, y).$ We denote the Hausdorff distance between $X$ and $Y$, which equals\\ $\max(dist(X, Y), dist(Y, X))$ by $\dhaus(X, Y).$ When $X$ is a singleton $\{x\}$, we abbreviate $dist(\{x\}, Y)$ to $dist(x, Y)$. \end{definition} It follows that it is not possible to provide sample complexity bounds with a inverse polynomial dependence on $\dhaus(\MM_o, \MM)$, where the Hausdorff distance is arbitrarily small.
+Then the number of samples needed is at least $\exp(C/\eps).$